-When a profile property value on a profile changes, and that profile property is being used for profile merging, BlueConic sets out to find if there are other profiles that match this new value.
+When a profile property value in a profile changes, and that profile property is being used for profile merging, BlueConic determines whether there are other profiles among your profiles that match this new value.

 - Look-up maximum